1. Our January 2026 Lecture

 Rob Jones is a retired teacher and Speaker Secretary of the Cynon Valley History Society.
 Pat Rees is the secretary of the Aberdare branch of Glamorgan Family History Society and member of CVHS.

-The book will be launched at the Lecture Meeting on Thursday 16th October.
+The book was launched at the Lecture Meeting on Thursday 16th October.

-It is priced at £15.
-It will then be on sale via Haydn Williams
+It is priced at £15, and is on sale from Haydn Williams of the

 The Cynon Valley History Society published a new book in September 2025.
 It was called The National Eisteddfodau of Rhondda Cynon Taf by Steven Graham.